 - Traditional Chinese medicine

 In the practice of feng shui, the Lo Shu magic square is often called a bagua.
 It is the bagua chart that feng shui practitioners use to determine which areas of your home have positive or negative energy.
-With the information gained from using the bagua, you can make the necessary changes to create free flowing energy (chi) in all of the areas of your home.
+With the information gained from using the bagua, you can make the necessary changes to create free-flowing energy (chi) in all the areas of your home.
 It should be noted that practitioners of the Black Hat Sect of feng shui use the Lo Shu differently than practitioners of the Traditional schools of feng shui.

-Magic Squares: a Fascinating Subject
+Magic Squares: A Fascinating Subject

 The Franklin, Durer and Lo Shu squares are three of the more well-known examples of magic squares that exist is the world of mathematics.
-Throughout history mathematical magic squares have intrigued and fascinated people all over the world.
+Throughout history, mathematical magic squares have intrigued and fascinated people all over the world.